nus-cs2103-AY2425S1/ip/docs/README.md

 You can add an event.

-This adds a task that falls within a time frame to your task list.
+This adds a task that falls within a time frame to your task list (date must be in YYYY-DD-MM format).

 Example: `event read book /from 2024-09-17 /to 2024-09-18`